planetarysoftware/TSC/TSC-Charter.md

 ## Section 5.
 Responsibilities of the TSC.

+The TSC exercises autonomy in setting up and maintaining procedures and policies, as well as management and administrative structures as it deems appropriate for the maintenance and operation of these projects and resources.

-The TSC is responsible for all technical development within the Planetary Software Organization,
+The TSC is responsible for all technical development within the Planetary Software Organization, including:
-including:

-* Setting release dates.
-* Release quality standards.
-* Technical direction.
+* Technical direction
-* Project governance and process (including this policy).
-* GitHub repository hosting.
+* Setting and maintaining governance rules for the conduct and make-up of the TSC, Working Groups and other bodies within the TSC's domain
+* Creating new repositories and projects under the _planetarysoftware_ GitHub organization as required
-* Maintaining a list of affiliate projects
+* Maintaining a list of projects and working groups
-* Conduct guidelines.
+* Setting and maintaining appropriate standards for community discourse via the various mediums under TSC control
-* Maintaining the list of additional Collaborators.
+* Maintaining the list of additional Collaborators
-* Development process and coding standards.
+* Setting and maintaining standards covering contributions of code, documentation and other materials
-* Mediating technical conflicts between Collaborators or Planetary Software Organization projects.
+* Mediating technical conflicts between Collaborators or Planetary Software Organization projects

-The TSC will define the Planetary Software Organization's release vehicles and serve as Planetary Software’s primary technical liaison body with external open source projects, consortiums and groups.
+The TSC serves as Planetary Software’s primary technical liaison body with external open source projects, consortiums, and groups.

+Many of these responsibilities will be delegated by the TSC to appropriate bodies such as the Working Groups.

 ## Section 6.
 Planetary Software Organization Operations.

 The TSC will establish and maintain a development process for the Planetary Software Organization's Projects.
 The development process will establish guidelines for how the developers and community will operate.
 It will, for example, establish appropriate timelines for TSC review (e.g. agenda items must be published at least a certain number of hours in advance of a TSC meeting).

-There will be multiple Projects under the Planetary Software Organization organized by modules or subsystems.
-The TSC is responsible for organizing the Project structure, including possibly the creation and alignment of sub-Projects.
+There will be multiple Top-Level Projects (TLPs) under the Planetary Software Organization as well as Top-Level Working Groups (TLWGs).
-Each Project must be within such policies as may be set by the TSC, have a well-defined scope and must work within that scope.
-The development process will provide for Projects to follow the lifecycle process as described in the [Project Lifecycle][] document.
+The TSC is responsible for organizing the structure of these TLPs and TLWGs.
+Each must be within such policies as may be set by the TSC, have a well-defined scope and must work within that scope.
+The development process will provide for TLPs to follow the lifecycle process as described in the [Project Lifecycle](Project-Lifecycle.md) document.
 The development process will include a process for the TSC to oversee and approve changes in the lifecycle of a Project, which will include consideration of the following criteria:

 * Cleanliness of code base
 * Ample and diverse Contributors and Collaborators to assure vitality of